SlicerMorph/Tutorials/MALPACA/MALPACA.md

 # Executing Multi-Template ALPACA (MALPACA)
-This tutorial contains instructions for executing multi-template ALPACA (MALPACA) for automated landmarking that can accomodate large morphological disparity within a sample.
+This tutorial contains instructions for executing the multi-template ALPACA (MALPACA) pipeline for automated landmarking that can accomodate large morphological disparity within a sample.
 The MALPACA pipeline is essentially performing multiple independent ALPACA runs, each of which based on a single template.
 It then calculate the median from the results of all these ALPACA runs as the final output of landmark estimates.
 The same parameter setting of ALPACA applies to MALPACA.
 For tutorials of how to run ALPACA and , please refer to: https://github.com/SlicerMorph/Tutorials/blob/main/ALPACA/README.md.

 Download sample data here: https://github.com/SlicerMorph/mouse_models.
 Extract the files.